freedomofpress/securedrop/docs/network_firewall.rst

 network configuration to be reloaded.

-To do this, click the network icon in the system toolbar, and click "Disconnect" under the bolded name of the currently active network connection.
+To do this, click the network icon in the system toolbar, and click **Disconnect** under the name of the currently active network connection, which is displayed in bold.
 After it disconnects, click the network icon again and click the name of the connection to reconnect.
-You should see a popup notification that says "Connection Established", followed several seconds later by a "Tor is ready" popup notification.
+You should see a popup notification that says "Connection Established", followed several seconds later by the "Tor is ready" popup notification.

 Set up OPT1
 ~~~~~~~~~~~